 A similar trend exists for 2015, 2014 and 2013.
 This pattern of earning potential is repeated internationally.
-The table below shows the average earnings in 35 O.E.C.D. countries.
-This table shows that in 2016, compared with those upper secondary education (those who finish secondary school are given 100%), those with a degree earned 54% more, and those who did not finish secondary school earned 22% less that those who finish secondary school are sist for 2015, 2014 and 2013.
+The table 47 below shows the average earnings in 35 O.E.C.D. countries.
+This table shows that in 2016, compared with those upper secondary education (those who finish secondary school are given 100%), those with a degree earned 54% more, and those who did not finish secondary school earned 22% less that those who finish secondary school.
+A similar trend exist for 2015, 2014 and 2013.